-Laptops with USB-C ports are now almost ubiquitous, as the world moves away from slower, somewhat inflexible USB-A ports to this faster, more versatile connection standard.
+Laptops with USB-C ports are now almost ubiquitous, as the world moves away from slower, inflexible USB-A ports to this faster, more versatile connection standard.
 Some laptops only have USB-C connections—that means a USB-C hub is essential if you want to connect a wired USB-A mouse or keyboard, or an older wired printer.
+Of course, it’s also a handy way to add an HDMI connection, an SD card slot, or simply more USB ports for storage.

 Fortunately, there are so many USB-C hubs available with various combinations of legacy I/O that finding one to meet your particular needs is as easy as ordering off a menu.
 We’ve divided our picks into two categories: basic and full-featured, the latter denoting hubs that offer greater extensibility, including the ability to charge phones.

 Expect to pay about $20 for the “basic” category of hubs that combine USB-A ports and SD card slots and little more.
 The more advanced full-featured options can run up to $70 or so, depending upon which ports are included.
 For whatever reason, the shelf life of a USB-C hub is short!
-If one of our listings is sold out, there may be an "upgraded" replacement available.
+If one of our listings is sold out, there may be an “upgraded” replacement available.

-We’ve tried a sampling of hubs to point out details you can’t tell from the specs, like whether the ports are too crowded or the hub runs a bit hot.
-Below our picks you can find information on how to choose a USB-C hub versus Thunderbolt and how we tested these hubs in our evaluations.
+We purchased numerous USB-C hubs to highlight details you can’t tell from the specs, like whether the ports are crowded together or the hub runs a bit hot.
+Below our picks you can find information on how to choose a USB-C hub versus Thunderbolt and how we tested our review units.
+Our recommendations for the best Thunderbolt docks can be found in a separate story.
+We update our USB-C hub recommendations periodically with new advice on what USB-C hub to buy.

 The best basic USB-C hubs